767251930/osate2-dfmea/README.md

 Finally, the following components represent the execution part of the system:

-- `brake`：A device for applying brakes to car wheels
+- `brake`：A device for applying brakes to car wheels.
-- `acceleration`：A device that adjusts the engine and increases speed
+- `acceleration`：A device that adjusts the engine and increases speed.
-- `speaker`：The output of a car audio system, where the sound is produced
+- `speaker`：The output of a car audio system, where the sound is produced.
-- `screen`：The screen on the dashboard
+- `screen`：The screen on the dashboard.

 Here is a graphical representation of the AADL model: